neacsum/utf8/doxygen/mainpage.md

   string dirname = u8"ελληνικό";
   utf8::mkdir (dirname);   //create a directory with a UTF8-encoded name
 ````
+Most functions mimic the behavior of standard C functions.
+A notable exception is
+the access() function.
+The utf8::access() function returns a bool value while the
+standard library function returns 0 if the file can be accessed.

+Wrappers for C++ I/O streams can be used for file streams with UTF-8 encoded filenames.
-And this is an example of a C++ stream with a weird name and content:
+This is an example of a C++ stream with a weird name and content:
 ````
   string filename = u8"ελληνικό";
   string filetext{ u8"😃😎😛" };